 list using the OpenVPN easy-rsa command line utility.

-To generate a client certificate revocation list using OpenVPN
+To generate a client certificate revocation list using OpenVPN easy-rsa

 -